 Foster Kindness and Acceptance

-The most important approach when explaining autism to your child is to encourage acceptance and inclusivity.
+The most important approach when explaining autism to kids is to encourage acceptance and inclusivity.
 Explain that everyone is different, and a child who is autistic is not sick and does not need to be “fixed.”
 They are who they are, and everyone has their differences.
 Rather than exclude people who are different, we need to celebrate the differences in one another.

-Tips For Explaining Autism
+Tips For Explaining Autism To Kids

 If your child is meeting a friend who is autistic for the first time, there are some tips to help them better understand how to interact and why the child may have a certain behavior.